Earlo/fate/README.md

 - Create Character Sheets
   - Possible skills are tied to campaigns you are taking part in
   - Also supports free form skill input
-  - AI powered note writing tool for the DM (WIP)
+  - LLM powered note writing tool for the DM (WIP)
 - Create Campaigns
   - Define Skills used in campaign
   - Define aspects of the campaign
   - Group characters
+  - Makesift battlemap system by setting a group to be grid
   - Reveal partial character sheets to players as GM

 ## Database setup (Prisma)